 1.Bottom Layer: Steam glutinous rice with coconut milk and salt for 30 minutes.
 Rest for about 10 minutes, then transfer and press steamed rice onto a bottom of a 8" square pan (I take small portion of rice to mix with blue pea flower water).

 2.Top Layer: Whisk eggs with sugar until sugar is dissolved.
 Add in pandan water, coconut milk, salt and pandan paste.
 Mix well.

 3.Sift in flours and whisk till well combined.
 Strain the mixture and rest for 10 minutes.

-5.Cool completely before serving.
+5.Cool completely before slice with plastic knife.

 Latest update- actually my family prefer soft top layer, look like i have no chance to change to firm top layer ^^